Homebrew/actions/git-user-config/README.md

-# Git user config Github Action
+# Git user config GitHub Action

 An action that globally configures git for specified GitHub user.